anhthang/raycast-premier-league/README.md

   <h1 align="center">Premier League</h1>
 </p>

+Get instant access to Premier League data right from your Raycast menu.
+Easily search for teams, players, fixtures, results, and standings.

+![Example](./metadata/premier-league-1.png)

 **Premier League** is an extension designed to provide comprehensive information and statistics about the English Premier League in [Raycast](https://raycast.com/).
 It offers a user-friendly interface to explore data on teams, players, matches, and standings.

-![Example](./metadata/premier-league-1.png)

 ### Features